-While it is difficult to evenly apportion blame unpreparedness of the American armies in the ETO during the winter of 1944-1945, but it is much easier to quantify the effect of the resultant trench foot epidemic.
+While it is difficult to evenly apportion blame unpreparedness of the American armies in the ETO during the winter of 1944-1945, it is much easier to quantify the effect of the resultant trench foot epidemic.
 From October 1944 to April 1945, 46,107 (the approximate strength of three infantry divisions) American soldiers in Europe were hospitalized for trench foot, amounting to 9.25% of the total number of casualties during the entire Continental campaign.

 Ironically, by the time supplies of winter footwear arrived in sufficient quantities to equip all combat troops and the Army’s trench foot prevention education campaign began in earnest the fighting waned, temperatures rose, and the trench foot rate plummeted.
 While merely a footnote in the Battle of the Bulge epoch, the ad hoc methods of preventing trench foot demonstrate how despite material shortages of critical winter uniform items, unit commanders and individual soldiers maintained combat effectiveness in one of the worst winters in recent history.

 Arthur Preston Price, The Last Kilometer: Marching to Victory in Europe with the Big Red One: 1944-1945, (Annapolis, MD: Naval Institute Press, 2002), 34.